Liam-Deacon/CLEED/doc/aux_programs/mkiv.rst

 :option:`VERH`
   The ratio of the axes of the underground-area to the integration-area.
-  :option:`VERH`=1.4 indicates disks or elliptical areas with almost the same area of underground and signal.
+  :option:`VERH` = 1.4 indicates disks or elliptical areas with almost the same area of underground and signal.

 :option:`ACCI`